-Over a series of weeks I’ll be examining some of the traps and pitfalls of operating within a private limited company without the protection of either a shareholders’ agreement or bespoke articles of association.
+Over a series of articles Oliver King examines some of the traps and pitfalls of operating within a private limited company without the protection of either a shareholders’ agreement or bespoke articles of association.

-As a corporate Lawyer who’s seen his fair share of disputes and failed businesses as a result of poor preparation, I know the common problems and the simple solutions to avoid them.
+As a corporate Lawyer who’s seen his fair share of disputes and failed businesses as a result of poor preparation, Olly knows the common problems and the simple solutions to avoid them.

 The incorporation of a limited company is a very simple and straightforward process, all the more so following the adoption by Companies House of various online services, known as ‘Webfiling.’